shadowbq/McAfee_Facter/README.md

 ### Familiarity with WixEditor

+The WixEditor is a 3rd party tool for candle.exe, and light.exe. (https://wixedit.github.io/)

 Using the WiX Editor with the new Wix Binary tools to build the MSI, although it doesnt support more complex options.

 ![Screenshot](meta/WiXEditor.png?raw=true "Screenshot")